 The program does not end at the completion of the nine-month build and career planning session.
-Rather, BSTH will help place team graduates into the next stage of their career and regularly follow up with graduates for five years.
+Rather, BSTH will help place team graduates into the next stage of their career and regularly follow up with graduates.

 Possible placement options include:

 BSTH will provide recommendations for placements and check in with graduates to ensure that graduates continue to move towards their goals.
 BSTH is committed to supporting its graduates to ensure their long-term success.